Check out or latest addition to the product line-up: CYBREI Cranks and components!

 – any aftermarket unit based on a Shimano crank, EXCEPT the latest Gen3 Stages/4iiii LR on R9200/R8100 cranks

-If your bike does not currently have any of the “good” options described above, we can provide a pair of Wahoo Powerlink pedals for Wahoo/Speedplay users, or Garmin Rally pedals for Shimano SPD SL users.
-Options for other pedal systems will be added later on.
+If your bike does not currently have any of the “good” options described above, we can provide a pair of Wahoo Powerlink pedals for Wahoo/Speedplay users, or Favero Assioma PRO RS2/RL2 pedals for Shimano SPD SL and Look Keo users.

 How many watts can I save with velodrome aero testing?